 - Combine the whole milk and vinegar.
 Whisk together, then let sit for 5 minutes to thicken.

-- In a large mixing bowl, combine the all-purpose flour, sugar, baking powder, baking soda, shredded coconut, and salt.
-Whisk, then set aside.
+- In a large mixing bowl, whisk together the flour, sugar, baking powder, baking soda, shredded coconut, and salt.

-- Whisk the milk mixture with the egg, coconut extract, and melted butter.
+- Add the egg, coconut extract, and melted butter to the thicken milk mixture.
 Pour into the flour mixture and stir just until everything is incorporated.

 - Let the batter sit for 10 minutes.
 While the batter sits, heat a large nonstick skillet on medium-low heat.